Sjors/nado-book/attacks/_part.md

 ## Overview {.unlisted .unnumbered}

-An important philosophy of Bitcoin — and safety engineering in general — is to be honest about the ways in which it’s potentially vulnerable.
+An important design philosophy of Bitcoin — and safety engineering in general — is to be honest about the ways in which it’s potentially vulnerable.
 The following chapters should cause the reader to be paralyzed with fear — or at least slightly worried.

 Several of the potential attacks described have never even happened in practice.
 Nonetheless, we want to prevent them, and this effort has led to several cool innovations.